-Information regarding contingencies relating to certain legal proceedings can be found in Note 10 to the consolidated condensed financial statements and is incorporated here by reference.
+Information regarding contingencies relating to certain legal proceedings can be found in Item 1.
+Legal Proceedings of Part II to the consolidated condensed financial statements and is incorporated here by reference.

 Revenue

 The following tables summarize our revenue activity by region: